Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: The Many Facets of ``Oversquashing'' and their Negative Implications

-Another, slightly more technical way to see why low Jacobian sensitivity does not imply the presence of any topological bottlenecks is to follow the chain of upper bounds that link the metrics used to measure the computational and topological bottlenecks~\cite{black_understanding_2023,digiovanni_understanding_2023,karhadkar_fosr_2023,arnaiz_diffwire_2022}.
-Several recent works~\cite{black_understanding_2023,digiovanni_oversquashing_2023} have shown that sensitivity is bounded by above by a term that includes the effective resistance, a purely topological distance metric that quantifies the expected commute time of a random walk between nodes $u$ and~$v$~\cite{klein_resistance_1993}.
-In particular, the bound subtracts the lower bound on the maximum effective resistance, which depends on the inverse of the spectral gap (a proxy for topological bottlenecks)~\cite{chandra_electrical_1989,Lovasz_random_1996}.
-This connection provides a useful intuition: as the topological bottleneck gets worse, the lower bound on the maximum effective resistance increases, which in turn reduces the upper bounds on the sensitivity of \citet{black_understanding_2023}. \textbf{However, the converse does not hold.} There are graphs where the maximum effective resistance between distant nodes is large despite the absence of topological bottlenecks.
+\textbf{However, the converse does not hold.} There are graphs where the maximum effective resistance between distant nodes is large despite the absence of topological bottlenecks.
 For instance, consider the example of a grid graph in Figure~\ref{fig:osq-counterexamples} (left) where there is no topological bottleneck, yet the effective resistance between diagonally opposite corners grows linearly with the grid size.
 As a result, sensitivity between those nodes decays with depth, even though the graph has no identifiable topological bottlenecks.
 This illustrates that computational bottlenecks can arise independently of topological ones, \textbf{and that low sensitivity does not necessarily imply the presence of either of them}.